Types Of Anxiety Disorders

 By: Stan Popovich

 Fear is part of human nature.
 The body’s built-in “fight or flight” response to threats can protect us from harm.
 For those with anxiety disorders, however, even the most mundane things can feel like a threat, triggering an out-of-proportion fear response that negatively affects their lives.
-With the help of professional guidance, anxiety books, and other tools, however, a person can learn to manage and overcome their fears.
+With the help of professional guidance, anxiety books, and other tools, a person can learn to manage and overcome their fears.

-Symptoms Of Anxiety
+Symptoms of Anxiety

 • Persistent nervousness and worry that crowds out other thoughts